SAN FRANCISCO — Mary of Nazareth, a new film about the life of the Mother of Jesus, had its U.S. premiere in San Francisco on Oct. 11.

 The 153-minute HD film was directed by Giacomo Campiotti, an Italian whose credits include Bakhita, the story of St. Josephine Bakhita, a Sudanese-born former slave who joined an Italian religious order; an adaptation of Doctor Zhivago and a television movie, St. Giuseppe Moscati: Doctor to the Poor.

 The screenplay was written by Francesco Arlanch, who also wrote the script for Restless Heart, a well-received film about the life of St. Augustine.

 Mary of Nazareth was shot in English and includes Andreas Pietschmann as Jesus, Luca Marinelli as Joseph, Paz Vega as Mary Magdalene and Antonia Liskova as Herodias.

 Father Calloway said he began promoting the film after Ignatius Press sent him a review copy and asked for his opinion.
 He loves the way the film presents Mary’s role in the battle between good and evil, and he thinks it could help inspire interest and devotion to the Mother of Jesus.

-His other favorite films about Mary, he said, are The Song of Bernadette, The 13th Day, about the Marian apparitions at Fatima, and the "portrayal of Mary in the 2004 blockbuster The Passion of the Christ."
-The latter production, like Mary of Nazareth, depicts Mary’s deep love for her Son and her great suffering as she experiences the passion and death of Jesus.
+His other favorite films about Mary, he said, are Song of Bernadette, The 13th Day, about the Marian apparitions at Fatima, and the “portrayal of Mary in the 2004 blockbuster The Passion of the Christ.”
+The latter production, like Mary of Nazareth, depicts Mary’s deep love for her Son and her great suffering as she experiences his passion and death.